MBAllely/bash_scripts/README.md

 4. If these files don't exist yet, make 'em!
 You can use the same commands as above to do that.

-5. Bippity bobbity RAINBOW TERMINAL YEAAAAHHH
+5. Bibbity bobbity RAINBOW TERMINAL YEAAAAHHH